When it comes to creating personalized customer journeys, understanding your visitors is key. One way to achieve that is via segmentation.

 Stats like these are just the tip of the iceberg when it comes to learning more about your visitors via segmentation.
 As you gather more data, map your customer journey, and benchmark your performance, you’ll be able to create a more detailed picture of how your visitors behave and spot the opportunities to improve their experience.

 Want more data and insights like this?
-Check out our other resources, or sign up to our mailing list to get the latest straight to your inbox.
+Check out our other resources.